Update: ‘Safety’ section added.

 Performance & Range

-In the UK, the MG4 EV will be available in Standard Range and Long Range variants, both with a single motor mounted at the rear.
+In the UK, the MG4 EV is available in Standard Range and Long Range single-motor RWD variants.
 The Standard Range variant’s motor generates 125 kW (168 hp) and 184 lb.-ft. of torque, while the Long Range variant’s motor produces 150 kW (201 hp) and 184 lb.-ft. of torque.
 The former has a 50.8 kWh battery pack that delivers a WLTP range of 218 miles, while the latter has a 61.7 kWh battery that returns a WLTP range of up to 281 miles.

 DP-EPS